 Antony Grafas was born in Athens in 1968.
-In 1997, he begins diving and obtains his first star (open water).
+In 1998, he begins diving and obtains his first star (open water).
 The same year he meets up with his old schoolmate from primary school, Kostas Thoktaridis.
 Together with him he begins his diving career.
 By 2000 he completes all educational levels of diving with the final one being the usage of mixed gases (trimix).
 This is the beginning of everything; the journey to the abyss has began.

 In 2017 Antonis completes his training in cave diving with his Instructor Mr. Fontas Pitsinelis and a new specialty to underwater research is added.